The Big Three and the $395 Billion Cloud Throne

 How Generative AI Became the Cloud Market's Most Powerful Accelerant

 The emergence of generative AI as an enterprise priority has been, categorically, the most significant structural shift in cloud computing since the migration from on-premises infrastructure began in 2010.
 A single training run for a frontier-class AI model can consume tens of thousands of H100 GPUs for weeks, generating millions of dollars in cloud compute bills.
-The resulting AI infrastructure demand has contributed an estimated $40–60 billion in incremental cloud revenue across the Big Three in 2025.
+The resulting AI infrastructure demand has contributed an estimated $40–60 billion in incremental cloud revenue across the Big Three in 2025 — approximately 15% of their total combined revenue from a segment that barely existed three years ago.

 North America Leads, APAC Accelerates, Europe Navigates Sovereignty